m0ru/bak/04_solution.md

 (i.e. the injected service dependencies) and assigns them as properties to the controller-object.

-In the template-string the double curly tell angular to evaluate the expression therein and replace them with the result.
-It does this every-time the value changes and a `$digest`-cycle is triggered (`$ngRedux` takes care of the latter whenever the state changes).
+The template strings (`const template = '...'`) describe the HTML that the user gets to see.
+When a component is first rendered, angular parses the string and generates the required HTML, starts up any required child-components and directives, and evaluates any expressions in double curly braces and then replaces them with the result of that respective expression.
+E.g. `<h1>{{ self.needContent.get('dc:title') }} [DEMO]</h1>` might become `<h1>Couch to give away [DEMO]<h1>`.
+It also makes sure that whenever these expressions change, the DOM is updated.
+To do this it sets up a so called "watch" per expression.
+Every time a `$digest`-cycle is triggered, all watch-expressions are evaluated and necessary changes to the DOM made one at a time (this is also what makes Angular 1.x terribly imperformant compared to virtual-DOM frameworks like React and the Elm-runtime, that batch updates). `$ngRedux` makes sure a `$digest`-cycle is triggered every time the redux state has been updated.
+Managing these `$digest`-cycle can be a bit of a hassle at times and the occasional source of a hard-to-track-down bug.

-Also, in the template, the `ng-click="self.needs__close(self.need.get('@id'))"` sets up a listener for a click event on the element, that executes the code in the double quotes, in this case it calls the action-creator `needs__close` with a specific need-uri, that creates an action-object and then dispatches it, thus triggering a state-update.
+Also, in the template, the `ng-click="self.needs__close(self.need.get('@id'))"` sets up a listener for a click event on the element, that executes the code in the double quotes, in this case it calls the action-creator `needs__close` with a specific need-uri, that makes an HTTP-request to the server and on success creates an action-object and dispatches it, thus triggering a state-update.

 Ng-redux provides us with the utility function `$ngRedux.connect(selectFromState, actionCreators)(controller)`